Jahia/saml-authentication-valve/README.md

 ### Login

-In order to dispatch the login to the SAML IdP, the user need to call the connectToSAML action on a page.
+To dispatch the login to the SAML IdP, the user needs to invoke the SAML authentication process by calling any URL of the site with the suffix `connect.saml`.
-This can be done by adding a simple link in the page ( for example `http://localhost/sites/mySite/home.connectToSAML.do` ), or by adding an HTML form.
+This can be done by adding a simple link in the page (for example `http://localhost/sites/mySite/home.connect.saml` ), or by adding an HTML form.
+As the target url will be processed by a filter, it can be called from any page or directly from the root of the site.

 A simple form component ("SAML2 Login") is also provided with the module.
-It will display a simple login button, which will call the action.
+It will display a simple login button, which will call the saml authentication process.

-The user will be redirect to the IdP with the SAML login request from Jahia.
+The user will be redirected to the IdP with the SAML login request from Jahia.
 Once logged id, IdP will redirect to Jahia with a signed assertion containing the user information.

+As the SAML configuration is unique for each Jahia Site, the siteKey may be provided when calling the connect.saml url, for example `http://localhost/connect.saml?siteKey=mySite`.
+The server name could also be used to determine the siteKey without any query parameter.

 ## Links
 <!--
     Relevant links
 -->
-- More details on configuration options can be found in the pac4j library documentation : http://www.pac4j.org/3.2.x/docs/clients/saml.html
+- More details on configuration options can be found in the pac4j library documentation: http://www.pac4j.org/3.2.x/docs/clients/saml.html